 On November 25, 2015, the Company entered into a Research Collaboration and License Agreement relating to gene editing and HLA-engineering technology with Universal Cells.
-The Company paid an upfront license fee of \$2.5 million to Universal Cells.
-A milestone payment of \$3.0 million was made in February 2016 and the Company will make further payments of up to \$44 million if certain development and product milestones are achieved.
+The Company has paid an upfront license fee of \$2.5 million to Universal Cells.
+A milestone payment of \$3.0 million was made in February 2016 and a further milestone payment of \$0.5 million in March 2017.
+The Company will make further payments of up to \$43.5 million if certain development and product milestones are achieved.
 Universal Cells would also receive a profit-share payment for the first product, and royalties on sales of other products utilizing its technology.
-These payments are not reflected in the table above because the timing of the payments is uncertain.
+Future payments are not reflected in the table above because the timing of the payments is uncertain.

-In 2012, we entered into a series of license and sub-license agreements with Life Technologies Corporation, part of ThermoFisher Scientific that provide the Company with a field-based exclusive license under certain intellectual property rights owned or controlled by ThermoFisher Scientific.
+In 2012, we entered into a series of license and sub-license agreements with Life Technologies Corporation, part of ThermoFisher that provide the Company with a field-based exclusive license under certain intellectual property rights owned or controlled by ThermoFisher.
 The Company paid upfront license fees of \$1.0 million relating to the license and sublicense agreements and has an obligation to pay minimum annual royalties (in the tens of thousands of U.S. dollars prior to licensed product approval and thereafter at a level of 50% of running royalties in the previous year), milestone payments and a low single-digit running royalty payable on the net selling price of each licensed product.
-The upfront payment made in 2012 was expensed to research and development when incurred.
-Subsequent milestone payments will be recognized as an intangible asset due to the technology now having alternative future use in research and development projects.
-The minimum annual royalties have been expensed as incurred.
+Future payments are not reflected in the table above because the timing and amount of the payments are uncertain.